google-site-verification: googlee16c7726ecc34510.html

 Water Sources

 Aurora receives 95 percent of our water from surface water sources, with the remaining five percent coming from deep aquifer groundwater wells.
 Replenished each year through snowmelt, Aurora’s water supply is transported from 180 miles away through a complex and extensive system.
-One of the drawbacks of relying on surface water is that precipitation levels vary greatly from year-to-year making the majority of the state’s water supply relatively unpredictable – and highly prone to drought.
+One of the drawbacks of relying on surface water is that precipitation levels vary greatly from year to year, making the majority of the state’s water supply relatively unpredictable – and highly prone to drought.

-Each spring, the snowmelt either evaporates into the air, seeps into the ground or flows as surface water runoff into river basins.
+Each spring, the snowmelt evaporates into the air, seeps into the ground or flows as surface water runoff into river basins.
 Aurora’s water supply is derived primarily from the Colorado, Arkansas and South Platte river basins.
 Additionally, Aurora’s newest project, Prairie Waters, allows the city to reuse its precious water supplies, increasing the overall yield of the system.

 Snowmelt begins in early May and continues until about mid-July.
-Once runoff begins, the water is captured and stored in our 12 reservoirs and lakes: Homestake, IvanhoeTurquoise, Twin, Spinney Mountain, Jefferson, Strontia Springs, Rampart, Quincy, Pueblo, Aurora, Henry and Meredith .
-Following runoff, storage levels decline throughout the remainder of the year, as the city uses the water at a rate greater than any inflow to reservoirs.
+Once runoff begins, the water is captured and stored in our 12 reservoirs and lakes: Aurora, Henry and MeredithHomestakeJefferson, PuebloQuincy, Rampart, Spinney MountainStrontia SpringsTurquoise and Twin Lakes.
+Following runoff, storage levels decline throughout the remainder of the year as the city uses the water at a rate greater than any inflow to reservoirs.

-Aurora has more than 156,000 acre feet (a.f.) of water storage, which, when filled to capacity, is enough to supply the city with water for up to three years.
+Aurora has more than 156,000 acre-feet (a.f.) of water storage, which, when filled to capacity, is enough to supply the city with water for up to three years.

 City of Aurora | All Rights Reserved | Powered by CivicLive | © 2024 Civiclive.